 If the temperature dips below 55 degrees, leaf tips can begin to turn brown.
 The colder it becomes, the more pronounced this damage will be.
 Near-freezing temperatures will defoliate your plant and cause excessive damage.
 Keep it above 60 to keep your plant going!

-Avoid placing your plant in drafty locations.
+Avoid placing your plant in drafty locations or direct sun.
 Air conditioning vents can chill the plant’s leaves.
 Heaters can dry out the soil too rapidly and may cause wilting.
 A consistent temperature’s best for your peperomia obtusifolia.

 Other sucking pests which may appear are mealybugs and whiteflies.
-These are somewhat more rare on your peperomia, but still can appear from time to time.
+These are somewhat more rare on Peperomia obtusifolia, but still can appear from time to time.
 Both can be treated with an insecticidal soap.
 If mealybugs persist, you can use a cotton swab dipped in rubbing alcohol to remove them from the leaves.

 Phytopthora can become a problem if your soil is overly moist.
 This water mold fungus can cause both root and stem rots to develop.
 Plants can die from a variation of damping off due to these rots.
 To avoid this fungal disease, don’t overwater, and make sure your soil’s well-draining.